humdrum-tools/humdrum-documentation/guide/ch24/index.md

 Now all we need to do is generate our five spines and assemble them in the proper order.

-The first spine is easily generated using the **hint** command.
+The first spine is easily generated using the <span class="tool">hint</span> command.
 Remember that the **-c** option means that all intervals an octave or greater will be represented by the within-octave equivalent.